 What constitutes “separation” in North Carolina?

-If you and your spouse are living separate and apart with the intent of at least one of you that the separation be permanent, you are considered to be “separated” in North Carolina.
+If you and your spouse are living separate and apart with the intent of at least one of you that the separation be permanent, you are considered to be legally separated in North Carolina.
 North Carolina defines separate and apart as living in separate residences.
 If one spouse is sleeping on the couch or living in another part of the house, that does not qualify as living separate and apart.
-No paperwork or official filings are required to become separated.
+No paperwork or official filings are required to become legally separated in North Carolina.

 Why do I need a separation agreement?

-A separation agreement is a document often used by separating (or separated) couples to set out their respective rights and obligations at the end of their marriage.
-You may not need a separation agreement immediately upon separating, but we have found that the separation process is often less expensive and less combative when clients are able to reach an agreement before they separate or shortly thereafter.
+A separation agreement is a document often used by a separating (or separated) husband and wife to set out their respective rights and obligations at the end of their marriage and to set out the details of the resolution of the legal issues that often arise when spouses separate.
+You may not need a separation agreement immediately upon separating, but we have found that the separation process is often less expensive and less combative when clients can reach an agreement before they separate or shortly thereafter.

 What issues can be the subject of a separation agreement in North Carolina?